 The Board of Directors may at any time establish branch or subordinate offices at any place or places where the Corporation is qualified to do business.

 This Corporation has been formed under the California Mutual Benefit Corporation Law for the purposes described herein below at Article XV, and it shall be nonprofit and nonpartisan.
 No substantial part of the activities of the Corporation shall consist of the publication or dissemination of materials with the purpose of attempting to influence legislation except as allowed by law, and the Corporation shall not participate or intervene in any political campaign on behalf of any candidate for public office or for or against any cause or measure being submitted to the people for a vote.

 The Association shall not be operated for profit, and its funds may not be used to align with any political body, group or person to advance the candidacy of any individual for public office.

 DEDICATION OF ASSETS

-There shall be four classes of membership in the Corporation: Active Membership, Associate Membership, Life Membership, and Sustaining Membership.
+There shall be five classes of membership in the Corporation: Active Membership, Associate Membership, Life Membership for Distinguished Service, Sustaining Membership, and Student Membership.

 SECTION 1.
 MEMBERSHIP QUALIFICATIONS